johnzhang320/FrontEndPublickeyEncryption/README.md

  ## (3) Load stringCryption.js by JSP, (5) request public key , (6) register sensitive data

-   From FrontEndCryptionDemo.jsp, we can see we load and run stringCryption.js, this is my interface code at this stage it finish following task:
+   from FrontEndCryptionDemo.jsp we can see we load and run stringCryption.js, this is my interface code at this stage it finished:

-   Send request to Rest API to call KeyPairManager to get public key by the method:
+   send request to Rest API to call KeyPairManager to get public key by the method: stringCryption.getPublicKey("/FrontEndPublicKeyEncryption/getKeyPair.html")

-   ...

-       stringCryption.getPublicKey("/FrontEndPublicKeyEncryption/getKeyPair.html")

-   ...

    Then it uses initialize() method to register sensitive data for further key blue event as following:

-   ...

         stringCryption.initialize("password");
 	stringCryption.initialize("creditNumber");
 	stringCryption.initialize("socialSecurity");

-   ...

-   stringCryption.js is interface between front end public key encryption library and view layer (jsp) full javascript code as following:
+   stringCryption.js is interface between front end public key encryption library and view layer (jsp) this code as following:

 ...